greg0ire/dockerony/README.md

 Of course, you may use `/bin/bash` if you prefer.

+To run Composer, you might need to be able to authenticate against private repositories.
+Dockerony assumes that you are using `ssh-agent`, and shares the authentication socket with the console container, mounting it on `/tmp/agent.sock`.
+In the environment of the container, `SSH_AUTH_SOCK` is set to `/tmp/agent.sock`, so that the host ssh agent is used when authenticating from the container.

 ### The mailcatcher container

 Exposes an administration interface on port 80, and an SMTP service listening